Welcome to the

 Volunteer to index information or do lookups!.
 If you own or have access to sources for Clare County (birth records, marriage records, tax records, cemetery records, biographical information, county or city histories, etc.) volunteer to index or type up information to make available to other persons interested in the people and history of Clare County.
 You may also volunteer to do lookups in those resources for people making requests.
 Please contact Donna Hoff-Grambau for more information.

-Neighboring County Sites
+Neighboring MIGenWeb County Sites

 Gladwin,